tusharshahrs/pulumi-homelab/aws-ts-vpc-with-ecs-fargate-py/README.md

 ### Which Backend are we using?

-We are going to use [Pulumi Service backend](https://www.pulumi.com/docs/intro/concepts/state/#pulumi-service-backend) for saving states/checkpoints.
+We are going to use [Pulumi Service backend](https://www.pulumi.com/docs/intro/concepts/state/#pulumi-service-backend) for state storage.

-### How do I use it
+## Running the Example

+Clone [the examples repo](https://github.com/pulumi/examples/tree/master/aws-ts-vpc-with-ecs-fargate-py) and `cd` into it.

-1. Go inside `vpc-crosswalk-ts` directory for usage information.
+1. `cd vpc-crosswalk-ts` directory for usage information.
-2. Go inside `ecs-fargate--python` directory for usage information.
+2. `cd ecs-fargate-python` directory for usage information.

 The ecs fargate example is identical to original one https://github.com/pulumi/examples/tree/master/aws-py-fargate